logo

 5. Click Start.
 Do not remove the USB drive.

-Keep your USB drive plugged in and follow these steps to get the reset file.
+Keep your USB drive plugged in and follow these steps to get the reset file:

-1. Follow this link to download the zipped reset file from Microsoft.
+1. Download the reset file from Microsoft.

-Now, you can transfer the reset file to your Xbox.
+Now you can transfer the reset file to your Xbox:

 1. Disconnect the ethernet cable from your Xbox One if you're using a wired connection.